Verkhoyansk Range: Hydrography

 The Verkhoyansk mountain system separates the basins of the Lena River to the west and southwest and the Omoloy and Yana to the east and northeast.
 It is deeply cut by riverine intermontane basins.
-Many right tributaries of the Lena flow westwards, having their sources in the range, including the Kyundyudey, Undyulyung, Begidyan, Sobolokh-Mayan, Menkere, Dzhardzhan, Uel-Siktyakh, Kuranakh-Siktyakh, Byosyuke, Dyanyshka, Lyapiske, Belyanka, Munni, Kele, Tukulan, Tumara, Nuora and Baray, among others.
-To the northeast flow left tributaries of the Omoloy such as the Kuranakh-Yuryakh, Arga-Yuryakh, Bukhuruk and Sietinde.
-The Tompo cuts across the range in its southern part flowing from its source in the Suntar Khayata.
+Many right tributaries of the Lena flow westwards, having their sources in the range, including the Kyundyudey, Undyulyung, Begidyan, Sobolokh-Mayan, Menkere, Dzhardzhan, Uel-Siktyakh, Kuranakh-Siktyakh, Byosyuke, Tikyan, Dyanyshka, Lyapiske, Belyanka, Munni, Kele, Tukulan, Tumara, Nuora, and Baray, among others.
+To the northeast flow left tributaries of the Omoloy such as the Kuranakh-Yuryakh, Arga-Yuryakh, Bukhuruk, and Sietinde.
+The Tompo cuts across the range in its southern part, flowing from its source in the Suntar Khayata.
 The valley of the Aldan is located to the south, where the river makes a wide bend.

-From the eastern slopes flow rivers Dulgalakh and Sartang, which form river Yana further north, as well as its tributaries Bytantay, Nelgese, Derbeke and Baky, among others.
+From the eastern slopes flow the rivers Dulgalakh and Sartang, which form the river Yana further north, as well as its tributaries Bytantay, Nelgese, Derbeke, and Baky, among others.

 Rivers in the mountainous areas are usually frozen between September and May.